lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 Then they probably mean "Don't put layers of indirection before you know you will need them", which can be reduced to "Don't use things before you know you will need them", and eventually reduced to some truistic thing such as "think before doing".

+Additionally, you can see how abstraction cannot possibly be "indirection".
+Abstraction, is precisely the opposite: An abstraction is what deals with a problem more directly, with **nothing** in between, and **nothing** around it.

+When you see a software developer talking about "indirection", that is likely due to some historical baggage of unprincipled software design practices (i.e. making "abstractions" that are not abstractions, but something else, and then suffering the consequences of that).

+## Design Patterns (as in the GoF book, etc)

+Patterns must be found in the **problem**, not in the **design**.
+Remember: Essential or non-essential.
+Abstract, or specialized.
+With respect to a problem.

+Again, your **first** goal is to define the problem, and find its essence.
+Finding the essence is finding the abstraction.
+Creating a solution for the essence is creating a solution for *all* the specializations of the problem.

+Design patterns, as in e.g. that GoF book, just don't enter the picture, at all, in this problem-solving process.

+When you're getting started on working on the process, the book is flat out not appropriate (you should be focused on studying the problem).

+When you're done finding the essence of the problem, the book isn't necessary: you have found the abstraction.

+Finally, when you want to know if your abstraction is something already known, then the book is once again just not appropriate, given that the recipes in the book aren't mathematically principled.

+You're better off asking a mathematician (it's often good to get out of the intellectually stagnant and incestuous bubble that is the programmer community, and reaching out to people from other disciplines) if there's a known mathematical object/operation/etc .that describes **exactly** what you're doing.
+Then you can e.g. implement thorough scientific tests to ensure that your implementation is sound.